 I have been the recipient of both…and the giver of both.
 I have also been the giver and recipient of NOT Loving Thy Neighbor…

-The looks and judgment when I had a baby screaming in my stroller and a toddler stripped down naked in a full throttle tantrum at Target.
+The looks and judgment when I had a baby screaming in my stroller and a toddler stripped down naked in a full-throttle tantrum at Target.
 Ah…the memories of that lovely desperate excursion.
-Not one helping hand, but many passing glares.
+Not one helping hand, but many passing glares and appalling stares.

 I remember my sweet girl knocking over a lava lamp at a lovely uptown boutique, while all the shoppers stared in disbelief as the gooey insides of glitter spewed all over the other merchandise and I frantically tried to clean it up.
 The owner was gracious to us both and helped clean it up while I started to cry realizing it was EVERYWHERE and more people started to crowd and stare.
 Not one person in the crowd helped me.

-You all know how it feels when you are struggling in any way, and a person comes in to help, acknowledge, affirm, encourage, sacrifice and serve… those moments always find there way forever embedded in my heart and will always be a source of light in my
+You all know how it feels when you are struggling in any way, and a person comes in to help, acknowledge, affirm, encourage, sacrifice and serve… those moments always find there way forever embedded in my heart.

-~The store owner who stated in front of a crowd of horrified people that it was asthmatic and not contagious, when my three year old was in a severe flare throwing up from coughing so violently.
+~The store owner who stated in front of a crowd of horrified people that it was asthmatic and not contagious when my three-year-old was in a severe asthmatic flare, throwing up from coughing so violently.

 ~The man who came over and took my cart at the grocery store, when I had a screaming baby to wrestle into the car seat.

 ~The kind words of a stranger telling me what a great job I did, helping out at the recital.